Facebook Instant Articles: Launch (May–June 2015)

 Instant Articles launched officially on May 12, 2015.
 Launch partners included Woven Digital, BuzzFeed, The New York Times, National Geographic, The Atlantic, NBC News, The Guardian, BBC News, Bild, and Spiegel Online.
 Facebook also created an Instant Articles landing page to showcase Instant Articles in reverse chronological order.
 It was initially available only on Facebook's iPhone app.

 Despite the huge amount of initial media attention paid to Instant Articles, no Instant Articles were published for three weeks following May 13, as noted in Business Insider.
 The Wall Street Journal noted that the pace of publication of Instant Articles was expected to rise significantly in June.
 On June 9, an Instant Article from The Guardian was published.

 Monetization, greater compatibility with other tools, and global rollout (March–April 2016)

 In late March 2016, Facebook announced that native ads and video ads would soon be allowed in Instant Articles.

 In April 2016, Facebook Instant Articles became usable along with Medium and other publishing tools.

 At the 2016 Facebook F8 conference, Facebook announced that Facebook Instant Articles would now be available to all publishers.

+Decline & discontinuation (2017–2023)

+By 2017, major publishers had begun disengaging from the service, with The Guardian and The New York Times pulling out.

+Meta announced in October 2022 that they would end Instant Articles in April 2023, citing decreased user interest in news and rising interest in short-form video.